Bloody Friday (1972)

 Bloody Friday is the name given to the bombings by the Provisional Irish Republican Army (IRA) in Belfast, Northern Ireland on 21 July 1972, during the Troubles.
-At least twenty bombs exploded in the space of eighty minutes, most within a half hour period.
+At least twenty bombs exploded in the space of eighty minutes, most within a half-hour period.
 Most of them were car bombs and most targeted infrastructure, especially the transport network.
 Nine people were killed: five civilians, two British soldiers, a Royal Ulster Constabulary (RUC) reservist, and an Ulster Defence Association (UDA) member, while 130 were injured.
 The IRA said it sent telephoned warnings at least thirty minutes before each explosion and said that the security forces wilfully ignored some of the warnings for their own ends.
 The security forces said that was not the case and said they were overstretched by the sheer number of bombs and bomb warnings, some of which were hoaxes.

 The bombings were partly a response to the breakdown of talks between the IRA and the British government.
 Since the beginning of its campaign in 1970, the IRA had carried out a bombing campaign against civilian, economic, military and political targets in Northern Ireland and less often elsewhere.
 It carried out 1,300 bombings in 1972.
-However, Bloody Friday was a major setback for the IRA as there was a backlash against the organization.
+However, Bloody Friday was a major setback for the IRA as there was a backlash against the organisation.
 Immediately after the bombings, the security forces carried out raids on the homes of republicans.
 Ten days later, the British Army launched Operation Motorman, in which it re-took the no-go areas controlled by Republicans.
-Loyalist paramilitaries also reacted to the bombings by carrying out 'revenge' attacks on Catholic civilians.
+Loyalist paramilitaries also reacted to the bombings by carrying out "revenge" attacks on Catholic civilians.

-On the thirtieth anniversary of the bombings, the IRA formally apologized to the families of all the civilians it had killed and injured.
+On the thirtieth anniversary of the bombings, the IRA formally apologised to the families of all the civilians it had killed and injured.

 Background

 In late June and early July 1972, a British government delegation led by Secretary of State for Northern Ireland William Whitelaw held secret talks with the Provisional IRA leadership.
 As part of the talks, the IRA agreed to a temporary ceasefire beginning on 26 June.
 The IRA leaders sought a peace settlement that included a British withdrawal from Northern Ireland by 1975 and the release of republican prisoners.
 However, the British refused and the talks broke down.
 The ceasefire came to an end on 9 July.

-'Bloody Friday' was the IRA's response to the breakdown of the talks.
+"Bloody Friday" was the IRA's response to the breakdown of the talks.
 According to the IRA's Chief of Staff, Seán Mac Stíofáin, the main goal of the bombing operation was to wreak financial harm.
 It was a "message to the British government that the IRA could and would make a commercial desert of the city unless its demands were met".
 The attack was carried out by the IRA's Belfast Brigade and the main organiser was Brendan Hughes, the brigade's Officer Commanding.